You won’t find boxed couscous this flavorful on the grocery store shelf. However, you will find all of the ingredients needed to make it.

 - We recommend using kitchen scissors to cut the tough sun-dried tomatoes to save time and effort.

-- Total sugar (per serving): 5 g, including no added sugar
+- Total sugar (per serving): 5 g with no added sugar

-- To reduce the sodium content of the recipe by 291 mg, replace the table salt with a salt substitute as desired.
+- To reduce the sodium by 291 mg, replace the table salt with a salt substitute as desired.

-- To reduce the calories of the recipe by 120, do not add the 1 Tbsp (14 g) olive oil.
-Although, the meal is more flavorful with the addition of the oil.
+- To reduce calories by 120, do not add the 1 Tbsp (14 g) olive oil.
+Although, the meal is more flavorful with the oil.

 Disclaimer: Backcountry Foodie is an Amazon Affiliate, which means that if you choose to purchase a product from a link on this page we could potentially receive a small commission to help support ongoing recipe development.